elanaerobico/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome People to my blog

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about Oceans and Ecology

+Let's do it